 Here are some important concepts regarding the pricing of your game in the Store.

 The base price of the game is what determines whether your game is categorized as paid or free.
-You can use the Dev Center dashboard to configure the base price based on country and region.
+You can use Partner Center to configure the base price based on country and region.
 The process of determining the price may include your tax responsibilities when selling to different countries and cost considerations for specific markets.
 You can also set custom prices for specific markets.
-For more info, see Define pricing and market selection.

 One way to promote your game is to reduce its price for a limited time.
 It's also possible to set the sale price to Free to allow your game to be downloaded without payment.
 You can schedule sale campaigns in advance by setting both the starting date and ending date of the sale.
 For more info, see Put apps and add-ons on sale.

 In-game purchases are products bought within a game.
 They're also generically known as in-app purchases.
 In the Microsoft Store, these products are called add-ons.
-Add-ons are published through the Windows Dev Center dashboard.
+Add-ons are published through Partner Center.
 You'll also need to enable the add-ons in your game's code.

 Types of add-ons

 You can create two types of add-ons in the store: durables or consumables.
 Durables are items that persist over for a specified amount of time and can be purchased only once until they expire.
 Consumables are items that can be purchased and used again and again.